We are a dedicated team of health professionals who are here to create a healthy environment on campus.

 - Part-time students and employees can obtain COVID tests at any walk-in clinic, CVS, or Walgreens by appointment via their websites.

 - If you are not certain as to what type of test to obtain, call Health Services at 904-819-6211 or send an email to HealthServices@flagler.edu

 - Over-the-counter COVID antigen/quick tests are available at local pharmacies and retailers.

 - Students who test positive for COVID-19 are required to isolate for a minimum of 5 full days.

-- Students are to work with their personal healthcare provider to develop a plan if they test positive for COVID.
+- Students must work with their personal healthcare provider to develop a plan if they test positive for COVID.

-- The College will not have on-campus isolation rooms available.
+- The College does not have on-campus isolation rooms available.

-- Provided you are fever-free for the final 48 hours without the aid of medication, you can leave isolation on day six following a negative COVID test.
+- Provided your symptoms are improving, and you are fever-free for the final 24 hours without the aid of medication, you can leave isolation on day six.

 - A mask is required to be worn for 5-days following the isolation period.